SharePoint/sp-dev-docs/docs/features/embed-pages-to-teams.md

 You can use the Microsoft Teams personal app model to pin any modern SharePoint page to the left navigation of Microsoft Teams.
 This provides a great opportunity to expose intranet landing pages to serve corporate communication needs, directly accessible by Microsoft Teams users.
 Example scenarios could include:

 - Adding your corporate intranet landing page to Teams for easy discovery of news and content
-- Add the Learning Pathways solution to Teams to embed learning and adoption materials
+- Add the [https://lookbook.microsoft.com/details/3df8bd55-b872-4c9d-88e3-6b2f05344239] (Learning Pathways) solution to Teams to embed Microsoft 365 learning paths for your users
 - Add single page communications on important topics for your company

 Use the steps defined in this article to embed any modern SharePoint page or site in Teams.